mattermost/docs/source/administration/custom-terms-of-service.rst

 .. note::

- If you make an update to your terms of service, make sure to update your terms of service link at **System Console > Customization > Legal and Support > Terms of Service link**.
+ If you make an update to your Terms of Service, make sure to update your terms of service link at **System Console > Customization > Legal and Support > Terms of Service link**.

  This link is presented to all users on each log in, and is easily accessible to end users after accepting the terms.